Olympics-Crosscountry-Norway's Johannes Klaebo

 Sign up now: Get the biggest sports news in your inbox

-TESERO, Italy, Feb 15 - Factbox on cross-country skier Johannes Klaebo, who claimed a record ninth Winter Olympics gold medal by leading Norway to victory in the men's 4 x 7.5km relay at the Milano Cortina Games on Sunday.
+TESERO, Italy, Feb 21 - Factbox on cross-country skier Johannes Klaebo, who claimed a sixth gold medal at the Milano Cortina Games, a record for a single Winter Olympics, on Saturday.

 OLYMPIC MEDALS (Gold except where indicated)